 About pre-teen and teenage romance and relationships

 Teenagers can spend a lot of time thinking about romantic relationships.
 And these relationships can bring many emotional ups and downs for your child – and sometimes for the whole family.
-The idea that your child might have these kinds of feelings can sometimes be a bit confronting for you.
 But these feelings are leading your child towards a deeper capacity to care, share and develop intimate relationships.

 When pre-teen and teenage romance and relationships start

 - From 9-11 years, your child might start to show more independence from your family and more interest in friends.

-- From 15-19 years, romantic relationships can become central to social life.
-Friendships might become deeper and more stable.
+- From 15-19 years, romantic relationships can become central to teenage social lives.

-Many teenagers spend a lot of time thinking and talking about being in a relationship.
-In these years, teenage relationships might last only a few weeks or months.
-It’s also normal for children to have no interest in romantic relationships until their late teens.
-Some choose to focus on schoolwork, sport or other interests.
+It’s also common for children to have no interest in romantic relationships until their late teens.
+Some young people choose to focus on schoolwork, sport or other interests.

-Before your child starts having relationships, he might have one or more crushes.
+Before your child starts having relationships, they might have one or more crushes.

-An identity crush is when your child finds someone she admires and wants to be like.
+An identity crush is when your child finds someone they admire and want to be like.

 A romantic crush is the beginning of romantic feelings.
 It’s about your child imagining another person as perfect or ideal.
 This can tell you a lot about the things that your child finds attractive in people.

-Romantic crushes tend not to last very long because ideas of perfection often break down when your child gets to know the other person better.
+Romantic crushes tend not to last very long because ideals often break down when your child gets to know the other person better.
 But your child’s intense feelings are real, so it’s best to take crushes seriously and not make fun of them.